openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 Location in GitHub
 ******************

 The documentation will remain in openedx/edx-documentation.
-The translations can be located in a new repository openedx/documentation-translations.
+It time permits, engineering work will be done so that the translations can be located in a new repository named openedx/documentation-translations.
+If not, the translations will be co-located with the original strings as per the pattern in other Open edX repositories.

+Moving the translations to their own repository could be beneficial.
+Keeping the translations separate from the code that generates the documentation could dcrease repo clone/pull time.
+In addition, all translations could be kept in the same repo, and only the translations needed could be pulled from this repo.
+Lastly, when a new release of the documentation is cut, it can be separate from the translations that may be updating over a longer period of time, but still connected to a specfic version of the documentation.